-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES SB 734 Ortiz 2003 Oppose Restricts courts discretion to grant visitation.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 2148 Diaz 2004 Oppose Restricts the court from holding custody or visitation proceedings until after it has ruled on an application for attorney's fees.
+II Limits ability of court to act in best interest of children.
+AB 2228 Garcia 2004 Support Requires information sharing in cases pertaining to custody of children.
+III, IV Ensures well-informed court regarding child custody.
+SB 730 Burton 2004 Oppose Establishes presumptive right for a custodial parent to relocate with a child.
+II Unduly limits discretion of court to act in best interest.
+SB 1616 Knight 2004 Oppose Requires the court to state its reasons for making any spousal support order on the record and in writing.
+II Unnecessary and resource intensive.
+SB 734 Ortiz 2003 Oppose Restricts courts discretion to grant visitation.
 II Unduly restricts individual discretion.
-SB 174 Kuehl 2002 No position Requires the Judicial Council to select four non- confidential mediation courts to implement a model with initial confidential mediation, with the allowance for subsequent recommending mediation if performed by a different mediator.
+SB 174 Kuehl 2002 No position Requires the Judicial Council to select four nonconfidential mediation courts to implement a model with initial confidential mediation, with the allowance for subsequent recommending mediation if performed by a different mediator.
 Implementation contingent on funding.
 N/A SB 1406 Kuehl 2002 Oppose unless amended Requires that all child custody mediation be confidential, and prohibits the mediator from communicating with the court on any matter.
 II, III, IV Interferes with administration of family cases.
-SB 1791 Rainey 2000 Oppose Shifts responsibility for hearing Title IV-D related child support actions to DSS administrative law judges.
-I, II, IV Inappropriately shifts judicial function to non- judicial officers.
+SB 1791 Rainey 2000 Oppose Shifts responsibility for hearing Title IV-D-related child support actions to Department of Social Services administrative law judges.
+I, II, IV Inappropriately shifts judicial function to nonjudicial officers.

-S. DOMESTIC VIOLENCE
+D. DOMESTIC VIOLENCE